davidjamesstone/glupe/scaffold.md

 # Scaffold

-Use the script to scaffold a new hapi project.
+Use the script below to scaffold a new hapi project (Linux/MAC only).

+It's a simple bash script that clones a base repository, makes some replacements installs npm dependencies and runs the build.

+You can run these steps yourself if you wish but the scaffold makes it much easier.

+Save the following as `glupe-scaffold.sh`.

 ```shell
 #!/bin/bash